blackboard/anthologydevdocs/docs/developer-portal/creating-rest-or-lti-application.md

    ![Manage keys](/assets/img/create-rest-or-lti-app-8.png)

-6. **Manage your application's placements.** Register a placement (LTI) that is applied whenever a new client adds this placement to their own Blackboard Learn instance and switches it ON.
+6. **Manage your application's placements.** Register a placement (LTI) that is applied whenever a new client adds this placement to their own Blackboard LMS instance and switches it ON.
 Enter the following data:
    - Placement name
    - Description
    - Type (Course Tool, Course content tool, deep linking content tool, System tool, administrator, ultra extension)